operate-bsv/www.operatebsv.org/src/docs/index.md

 ### Referencing Ops

 Ops are referenced by the first 4 bytes of the SHA-256 hash of the function.
-This allows programs to keep a compact and succinct form, whilst retaining all the benefits of a decentralised universal naming mechanism.
+This allows transaction scripts to keep a compact and succinct form, whilst retaining all the benefits of a decentralised universal naming mechanism.

 *(In the unlikely but possible scenario of two Ops sharing the same first 4 bytes from it's SHA-256 hash, the second function will be referred to by the first 5 bytes).*

 ### Functional programming

-Operate takes advantage of two other of unwriter's innovations: the [Bitcom pipeline](https://github.com/unwriter/Bitcom/issues/2) and [BOB (Bitcoin OP_RETURN Bytecode)](https://medium.com/@_unwriter/hello-bob-94701d278afb).
+Operate takes advantage of two other unwriter innovations: the [Bitcom pipeline](https://github.com/unwriter/Bitcom/issues/2) and [BOB (Bitcoin OP_RETURN Bytecode)](https://medium.com/@_unwriter/hello-bob-94701d278afb).

 BOB views Bitcoin input and output scripts as "tapes" made up of "cells", where each cell is a single atomic procedure call.
 This metaphor fits Operate like a glove.
 In fact it's not even a metaphor, each cell IS a procedure call, it's an Op!